DancesWithDingo/ViewModelToolkit/README.md

 ### Model-based Simple Navigation

 The abstract base class `ViewModelBase<T>` provides support for strongly-typed ViewModels.
-The `Source` property holds the model value passed to the ViewModel in the `Initialize(T)` method. `Source` is intended to describe the data at the time of initialization, and as such should remain static throughout the ViewModel lifecycle.
+The `Source` property holds the model value passed to the ViewModel in the `Initialize(T)` method. `Source` is intended to describe the data at the time of initialization, and as such should remain static throughout the ViewModel life cycle.

-The `Update` virtual function should be overriden to return a typed object representing the current state of the ViewModel notification properties.
-An optional `Validate()` virtual function can be overriden to provide validation logic for the ViewModel.
+The `Update` virtual function should be overridden to return a typed object representing the current state of the ViewModel notification properties.
+An optional `Validate()` virtual function can be overridden to provide validation logic for the ViewModel.

 Here's an example of a strongly typed ViewModel of type `int`.